-There are so many different things to consider when determining which cardio machine is best, that’s why this question is difficult to answer.
-For example:
+There are so many different things to consider when trying to determining which cardio machine is best.
+You could literally ask yourself 100 questions.

-- What’s the best cardio machine for burning calories?
+- What is the best cardio machine for burning calories?

-- What’s the best cardio machine for losing weight?
+- What is the best cardio machine for losing weight?

 - What is the best cardio machine overall?

-On top of that there are so many different cardio machines in the gym nowadays, but for determining which one is best only the most popular and most common machines will be considered:
+On top of that there are so many different cardio machines in the gym nowadays like:

 - Exercise Bikes